IsaSubhi/Terraform_AWS/README.md

 ### How to Use:
 1. Upload HTML File to the designated S3 bucket.
-2. Add the provider's information in the [terraform](./terraform_aws_project.tf) file.
+2. Add the provider's information in the [provider](./provider.tf) file.
-3. Enter the missing default information for the variables in the [variables](./variables.tf) file and remove '#'. (or skip this step and enter the information in steps 5/6)
+3. Enter the missing default information for the variables in the [variables](./variables.tf) file
 4. Initialize the working directory: downloads the necessary provider plugins and modules and setting up the backend for storing your infrastructure's state.
 ```
 terraform init